xl4sh/Aurora-demos/README.md

 <details>
 <summary>EXAMPLE-5_bind_named_pipe_listener-1</summary>

 This attack simulation targets Linux systems using `Metasploit`.
 It exploits the `CVE-2020-25213` vulnerability of the target.
 Use the exploit module: `multi/http/wp_file_manager_rce` and the payload: `php/bind_php`.
-Finally, spawn a command shell to the attack machine.
+Finally, a shell session is established.

 ![progress](images/bind_named_pipe_listener-1.gif)